 We lease approximately 7,500 square feet of space in Solana Beach, California, which serves as our corporate headquarters and houses certain management and research and development personnel.
-We also lease approximately 7,400 square feet of space in Irvine, California, which houses office space and a manufacturing facility.
-In 2022, the Company entered into a lease agreement to lease an approximately 19,462 square foot industrial building in Carlsbad, California to use as an office and manufacturing facility.
+We also lease an approximately 20,000 square foot industrial building in Carlsbad, California to use as an office and manufacturing facility.
 We believe that these facilities are sufficient to meet our current and near-term needs.